ashokjain001/GettingAndCleaningData/README.md

 Getting and Cleaning Data Project
 =================================

-This Project is part of a Getting and Cleaning Data class from coursera. https://class.coursera.org/getdata-004
+This Project is part of Getting and Cleaning Data class from coursera. https://class.coursera.org/getdata-004

-The main aim of this project is to convert a raw data file into tidy data and in the process apply various R programming skills learned in the class.
+The main aim of this project is to convert a raw data file into tidy data and in the process apply various R programming techniques/skills learned in the class.

 This repo contains the following files
 1)README.md